AdobeDocs/adobeio-events/api/journaling_api.md

 ### Limiting the size of the batch

+When events are created at a high frequency, Journal persists groups of events in its storages; when events are created at a lower rate, this Journal persistent storages will contain only one event.

-Depending on the frequency of the events in your registration, the number of events returned in a single response batch varies.
-A batch of events will always have one event but there is no upper limit to the number of events that can be returned in a single batch.
+Hence, depending on the traffic of the events associated with your registration, the number of events returned in a single response batch varies: a batch of events contains at least one event but there is no pre-defined upper limit.

 In case you wish to set an upper bound, you can supply the `limit` query parameter with the maximum number of events that may be returned by the API.

 Once a `limit` query parameter is supplied, the value of the parameter is retained in the `next` link as well.
 Hence, you can continue using the `next` link as-is, without needing to construct it.
 The `limit` query parameter can also be combined with any other query parameter, just make sure that you pass a positive integer as the value.

 For example, here is the same request as before but with the number of events returned limited to just one:

 ```
 curl -X GET \